ATV & UTV Wheel Offset: What It Is & How to Read

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

 People shopping for new ATV- or UTV wheels often find themselves overwhelmed by all the different specs and numbers.
-Terms like wheel offset, backspacing, ET number and positive or negative offset seem to confuse people the most.
+Terms like wheel offset, backspacing, ET number, and positive or negative offset confuse people the most.

-While these terms can be hard to grasp at first, they are critical for proper wheel fitment.
+While these terms seem complicated, they are critical for proper wheel fitment.
 In this article, you’ll learn their meaning and how to choose the appropriate offset for your ATV.

 What Is Offset on ATV and UTV Wheels?

-Offset is defined as the distance between the hub mounting surface to the wheel’s true centerline and can be positive, neutral, or negative.
-For most vehicle types, the offset is quantified by an ET value measured in millimeters (mm).
+Offset is the distance between the hub mounting surface and the wheel’s true centerline and can be positive, neutral, or negative.
+For most vehicle types, an ET value measured in millimeters (mm) quantifies the offset.

 However, the Powersports industry has adopted a different offset format.